 Scale-Out File Server for Application Data Overview

-Scale-Out File Server for application data (Scale-Out File Server) This clustered file server is introduced in Windows Server 2012 and lets you store server application data, such as Hyper-V virtual machine files, on file shares, and obtain a similar level of reliability, availability, manageability, and high performance that you would expect from a storage area network.
-All file shares are online on all nodes simultaneously.
+Scale-Out File Server for application data This clustered file server feature was introduced in Windows Server 2012, and it lets you store server application data, such as Hyper-V virtual machine files, on file shares, and obtain a similar level of reliability, availability, manageability, and high performance that you would expect from a storage area network.
+All file shares are simultaneously online on all nodes.
 File shares associated with this type of clustered file server are called scale-out file shares.
 This is sometimes referred to as active-active.
+This is the recommended file server type when deploying either Hyper-V over Server Message Block (SMB) or Microsoft SQL Server over SMB.

 File Server for general use This is the continuation of the clustered file server that has been supported in Windows Server since the introduction of Failover Clustering.
-This type of clustered file server, and thus all the shares associated with the clustered file server, is online on one node at a time.
+This type of clustered file server, and therefore all the shares associated with the clustered file server, is online on one node at a time.
 This is sometimes referred to as active-passive or dual-active.
 File shares associated with this type of clustered file server are called clustered file shares.
+This is the recommended file server type when deploying information worker scenarios.

-Key benefits provided by Scale-Out File Server in Windows Server 2012 include:
+Key benefits provided by Scale-Out File Server in include:

 Active-Active file shares All cluster nodes can accept and serve SMB client requests.
 By making the file share content accessible through all cluster nodes simultaneously, SMB 3.0 clusters and clients cooperate to provide transparent failover to alternative cluster nodes during planned maintenance and unplanned failures with service interruption.